Higher Level Apprenticeships (HLAs)

 - Contact SERC’s career service for free advice, CV support and interview skills at careers@serc.ac.uk

-Benefits a HLA
+Benefits of an HLA

-You will receive at least minimum wage for the duration of your apprenticeship, including College Day! - Experienced mentor
+- Earn while you learn You will receive at least minimum wage for the duration of your apprenticeship, including college day!

-Work with and learn from professionals with years of experience in your chosen industry - Just one day per week in college
+- Experienced mentor Work with and learn from professionals with years of experience in your chosen industry.

-Complete your HLA (Foundation Degree or Diploma) with just one day or evening per week in college over two or three years - No fees = no student loans
+- Just one day per week in college Complete your HLA (Foundation Degree or Diploma) with just one day or evening per week in college over two or three years.

-Your course will be fully funded by the Department for the Economy which means no student debt! - Fantastic career opportunities
+- No fees = no student loans Your course will be fully funded by the Department for the Economy which means no student debt!

-You have a job from day one, which opens many opportunities for progression/promotion within your company
+- Fantastic career opportunities You have a job from day one, which opens many opportunities for progression/promotion within your company.